foldmaker/foldmaker-tiny/README.md

 # foldmaker-tiny
 This is a reduced version of [Foldmaker](https://github.com/foldmaker/foldmaker) that only exposes `Foldmaker` and `tokenize` functions, and `f` class.
 Great for figuring out how Foldmaker works, since core utilities are `tokenize` function and `parse` method.
 The aim is to see how tiny Foldmaker's algorithm can be.
 FoldmakerObject class (`f` in this case), only has `parse`, `_replace`, `add` methods.
 These methods are oftenly adequate for tree generation.
-This version is escpecially great for figuring out how Foldmaker works, since core utilities are `tokenize` function and `parse` method.

 ### Differences from the main version: